vecep/vecep-fuvest/README.md

-# vecep-frontend
+# vecep-fuvest
-2021 frontend project for our 'TCC': Vecep - Fuvest
+2021 web project for our 'TCC': Vecep - Fuvest